Licence Application Guide

 These sections get a little personal.
 They asks you if you have ever committed a criminal offence, have anyone in your household who is prohibited from being around firearms, about your mental health, and if you’ve experienced the breakdown of any important relationships.

-Some of these questions might seem daunting to you… and we receive a lot of questions from clients debating how to answer some of them.
-Our suggestion is always the same: answer everything honestly and don’t worry.
-Everyone has their own ‘baggage’.
-If you’d like to explain the circumstances surrounding one of your answers you can attach a written explanation.
+Some of these questions might seem daunting to you… we regularly receive questions from clients debating how to answer some of them.
+Our suggestion is always the same: answer everything honestly, the RCMP will find out anyway.
+If you’d like to explain the circumstances surrounding one of your answers you can add a written explanation.

-You can also call the RCMP Firearms Program to ask questions about this section if you need to.
+You can also call the RCMP Firearms Program to ask questions about this section if you need to at 1-800-731-4000.

 5) Safety Training Certification